-Luis Alberto Suarez Díaz, commonly known as Luis Suarez, is a Uruguay international football player who currently features for the English and European giants Liverpool.
+Luis Alberto Suarez Díaz, commonly known as Luis Suarez, is a Uruguay international football player who currently features for Spanish club Atletico Madrid.
 He plays as a striker and is rated as one of the best forwards in the world.

 Suarez commenced his professional club football career at Uruguayan giants Nacional and played for them for the 2005-06 season, scoring 10 goals in 27 league appearances and winning the Primera Division title.